HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Methodology

 \subsection{Loss and Training}

-Under the overall generative framework, the synthetic loss function of training is as follows:
+The loss function for training our framework is as follows:

-where $L_{G}$ and $L_{cycle}$ indicate the traditional adversarial loss and cycle consistency loss, respectively. $L_{perc}$ represents the perceptual loss to cope with edge imperfections and strengthen the details of generated results. $L_{\hat{B}}$ is defined in Eq.~(\ref{eqn:10}) to improve the stability during training.
-Besides, four intrinsic coefficients $\lambda_g$ $\lambda_c$, $\lambda_p$, and $\lambda_{B}$ are defined to fine-turn the effect of the loss function on final results.
+where $L_{GAN}$ and $L_{cycle}$ indicate the adversarial loss and reconstruction loss, respectively. $L_{perc}$ represents the perceptual loss to compensate for edge imperfections. $L_{\hat{B}}$ is used to improve the stability during training.
+Moreover, $\lambda_g$ $\lambda_c$, $\lambda_p$, and $\lambda_{B}$ are used to balance the effects of multiple loss functions.